reach-sh/reach-lang/docs/src/rsh/consensus/index.md

 A `{!rsh} Set` may be modified by writing `{!rsh} s.insert(ADDRESS)` to install `{!rsh} ADDRESS` in the set, `{!rsh} s`, or `{!rsh} s.remove(ADDRESS)` to remove the `{!rsh} ADDRESS` from the set.
+Such modifications may only occur in a consensus step.

 The following example shows the usage of `{!rsh} s.insert(ADDRESS)`: